Short Term health insurance

 On October 12, 2017 President Donald Trump signed Executive Order #13813 designed to restore consumer choice in the non ACA-qualified Short Term health insurance marketplace.
 Short Term health insurance is considered major medical health insurance but it is not ACA-qualified.
 As such, Short Term health insurance does not cover preexisting conditions and you must answer health questions in order to qualify.
 As of October 2, 2018, President Trump’s Executive Order became the new Federal regulation.
 Afterwards, Short Term policies that keep you consistently insured for up to 360 days became once again available for all Americans to purchase.
 States retain the right to accept or reject the Trump restoration of Short Term policies.

 From October 2, 2017 to December 14, 2018 Illinois residents were able to purchase Short Term policies for up to 360 days thanks to Illinois Governor Rauner’s VETO of HB2624.
 HB2624 was the Illinois Democrat led attempt to block the Trump restoration of Short Term policies.
-Unfortunately, after Rauner lost his reelection bid, Illinois Democrat Senator Antonio Munoz began working to undermine President Trump’s restoration of Short Term policies.
-Munoz’s effort was unfortunately successful.
-As of December 14, 2018, Public Act 100-1118 prohibits Illinois residents from owning Short Term policies for more than 180 days.
+Unfortunately, after Rauner lost his reelection bid, Illinois Democrats began working to undermine President Trump’s restoration of Short Term policies.
+As of December 14, 2018, Public Act 100-1118 prohibited Illinois residents from owning Short Term policies for more than 180 days.
+Fast forward to July 10, 2024.
+On that date, Governor J.B.
+Pritzker signed HB2499 into law.
+That law known as Public Act 103-0649 makes all Short Term policies illegal for sale in the state of Illinois as of January 1, 2025.

 Below is more information about United Healthcare’s non ACA-qualified Short Term health insurance policies:

-Another unfortunate consequence of Public Act 100-1118 is that Illinois consumers can no longer purchase another 6 month Short Term health insurance policy from the same insurer (after their initial 6 month Short Term policy ends) without a 60 day coverage gap between policies.
-This means that those who have a United Healthcare Short Term policy now must purchase their second 6 month Short Term policy from a different insurance company.
-The second best priced and best designed Short Term health insurance carrier in Illinois is Allstate Health Solutions (formerly National General).
+The second best priced and best designed Short Term health insurance policies are available from Allstate Health Solutions.
+Their Enhanced Short Term policies cover each insured member up to $1,000,000.
 Allstate’s Short Term policies also include a national PPO network.
 That network is Aetna’s Open Choice PPO network.
-It also includes in network access to Chicago’s Teaching hospitals including Northwestern Memorial, University of Chicago, Rush university medical center and the Lurie Children’s hospital.
+It also includes in network access to Chicago’s Teaching hospitals including Northwestern Memorial, University of Chicago medica center, Rush university medical center and Lurie Children’s hospital.
 You can search for in network providers PPO providers within Aetna’s Open Choice PPO network by clicking here.
 For quotes and to apply online click the Allstate Health Solutions logo below:

 PLEASE NOTE: There are two other health insurance carriers offering Short Term health insurance policies in the state of Illinois.
 They are Independence American via IHC – Independence Holding Group and “Pivot Health” products via Companion Life insurance company.
 These carriers offer Indemnity policies on a Short Term basis.
 Indemnity policies do not include a PPO contract.
 These Indemnity policies pay reasonable and customary charges only.
 Without a PPO contract included with your policy, a medical provider can balance bill you for charges above the reasonable and customary amount.
 For this reason we do not recommend purchasing Short Term Indemnity policies from Independence American or Companion Life.